 - The appointing of staff.

-Each year, the school selects priorities to continue to develop the provision offered by the school.
-Mrs. Rutherford analyse the children’s assessment information and see which areas of the curriculum have been successful in the year.
-This is always a cause for celebration for the governors as we appreciate very much the hard work that the staff put in to bring about such improvements in the school.
-However, Woodfield is a school which is constantly seeking to improve and therefore, each year, the staff work together to identify areas to develop within the school.
-These then form the basis of the School Development Plan, which outlines what will happen during the year to bring about further improvement in each area.
-Each term, the governors monitor this plan to see what has happened in each area and what the impact of the actions has been.
+Each year, the school selects School Development Plan Priorities to continue to develop the provision offered by the school.
+The Senior Leadership Team and staff regularly discuss the children’s assessment information to see which areas of the curriculum are developing well and which areas could be developed further.
+Where areas are developing well, it is always a cause for celebration for the governors as we appreciate very much the hard work that the staff put in to bring about such improvements in the school.
+However, Woodfield is a school which is constantly seeking to improve and therefore, each year, areas are identified to be developed further still.
+These areas then form the basis of the School Development Plan, which outlines what will happen during the year to bring about further improvement in each area.

 The Governing Body has delegated certain powers to a number of smaller committees such as the Finance Committee.
 The Finance Committee also meets once during a term to decide on how the money the school receives will be spent, to discuss and adopt the school budget as well as to monitor expenditure against the budget.
 When these smaller committees meet there is always a Chair person and a Clerk who takes minutes of the discussions and decisions made.
 Any major decisions are discussed and taken back to the full Governing Body meeting for approval.